 7. Higher Scalability

-Working remotely increases a company's scalability while reducing associated risks and expenses.
+Working remotely increases a company entire team's scalability while reducing associated risks and expenses.
 Experts in specialized technologies can be brought in as remote developers, helping to address skill gaps.
 In addition, there is an easing of making a variety of tasks, such as web or mobile app development, plugin creation, theme modification, etc.

 Businesses can benefit from the time zone flexibility of remote workers by receiving round-the-clock strategic deployment support, integration and maintenance, and development support.
-To keep up with the pace of development and quickly address any technical issues that may arise, you can set up recurring meetings with the remote team that works on the same schedule as you.
+To keep up with the pace of the development process and quickly address any technical issues that may arise, you can set up recurring meetings with the same full time remote developer team that works on the same schedule as you.
 Additionally, Developers found that working remotely improved their work-life balance by 64% and reduced their stress levels by 48%; there are drawbacks to being continuously untethered from a professional office.

 9. Creative Projects

-Not having to focus solely on one project allows remote developers to expand their creative and critical thinking skills.
+Not having to focus solely on one project allows remote developers to expand their creative and critical thinking skills across multiple projects.
 Thus, when you collaborate with developers in different locations, you gain access to a wealth of fresh perspectives that can improve your team management.

 Working with remote team developers can save a company a tonne of money on IT, office space, and other overhead costs that come with hiring full-time employees.
-Hiring developers remotely can save money on things like the internet, electricity, food, and drinks.
-As a result, it is more cost-effective to hire remote developers than on-site employees.
+Hiring a freelance developer or developers from remotely can save money on things like the internet, electricity, food, and drinks.
+As a result, it is more cost-effective to hire remote team developers than on-site employees.